ronalking182/Kingscode/posts/finding-the-highest-and-the-lowest-value-in-an-array-in-java.md

 }
 ```

+&nbsp;

-1. Loop through your array and compare each value to your variable you initialized earlier  e.g
+3. Loop through your array and compare each value to your variable you initialized earlier  e.g

 ```java